xullnn/ls_pull_over_push/130/answers.md

 return value is `[3, 4, 5]`

-19. Do the two `&`s below behave the same?
+19. Do the two `&`s below behave the same way?
   - if not, what's the difference?

 ```ruby